The featured image of this blog post is based on vector graphics by captainvector at 123RF.

 - it can act as an ISP programmer.

-The new design fulfills all the above criteria.
+The new design satisfies all of the above requirements.
 Additionally, it is easy to build, and the needed parts are very common.
-Apart from 2 logic-level P-Channel MOS-FETs, one can populate the board with THT parts.
-And the PCB, a kit, and a fully assembled board are offered at the Tindie store.
+Apart from 3 SMD MOS-FETs, one can populate the board with THT parts.
+The PCB, a kit, and a fully assembled board are offered at the Tindie store.

 As mentioned above, I also integrated an ISP programmer (it is just the Arduino as ISP code) into the firmware.
 The cool thing is that the hardware debugger recognizes whether it is addressed as a debugger or as an ISP programmer by the communication speed that is used and by the initial command that is sent.